Picked up this tuner-amp (c. 1968). I was drawn to its having a shortwave band. Note that the high frequencies are on the left.

 Blew it out, cleaned it up a little - it's basically functional.

-The previous owner tried rigging in an RCA jack scheme to circumvent the euro speaker connectors and it had no dial lights.
+The previous owner tried rigging in a couple of RCA jacks to bypass the euro speaker connectors and it had no dial lights.

 The back panel serves as in "interlock" of sorts.
 I removed the AC cord, drilling out the rivets.
-I may take a shot at fabricating a replacement back panel (from fiberboard).
+I may take a shot at fabricating a replacement back panel (from fiberboard or G10).

 I found an ebay seller with the euro connectors and another with a DIN-to-RCA cable.
 The Phono and Tape inputs are via DIN jacks.